My Pandemic Wellness Story

 So, folks, I do “talk” a lot in the intro, so here it is, and I’m zipping my mouth and bringing you the meat of this post!

 I Did the Right Thing When I Decided to Travel the World 4 Years Ago:

-I would have been more devastated than I am now if I did not decide to quit a good-paying job and just swing it.
+I would have been more devastated than now if I had not decided to quit a good-paying job and swing it.
 Deciding to do solo travels and go outside my comfort zone is still THE BEST decision I have ever made throughout my 32 years of existence.

 And with how travel restrictions are, and optimistic as I want to be.
 The world of travel will never be the same again.